TnTech-ECE/CapstoneStarterRepo/README.md

 Tell a bit about the customer for the project.
 Also discuss any other groups (specific or general) that are expected to be impacted by the project.

-Students and Faculty of Brown Hall, write paragraph about this group Students and Faculty of Brown Hall - The current scope of the project is to create a device that can actively reduce background noise in a single room, meaning that the students and faculty that use Brown Hall 314 for studying, teaching, or homework will be the primary benefactors.
+Students and Faculty of Brown Hall - The current scope of the project is to create a device that can actively reduce background noise in a single room, meaning that the students and faculty that use Brown Hall 314 for studying, teaching, or homework will be the primary benefactors.
 In the future, the noise cancelling solution is ecpected to move to different rooms and buildings on the campus to reduce noise in classrooms as needed.

 Schools in general (smaller paragraph)